nkowaokwu/igbo_api/.github/CONTRIBUTING.md

 You can also reach out to [@ijemmao](https://github.com/ijemmao) if you any other ideas.

+## Fork the Repo

+Before making any changes, please ensure that you fork this repo to have your own copy of the codebase associated with your account.
+This repo is set up to accept PRs from forked repos.

 ## Pull Request Process

 ### Before Opening a Pull Request

-Double check to make sure that you have done the following things:
+Double-check to make sure that you have done the following things:

-1. If implementing a feature request, create new unit tests to increase confidence of your changes.
+1. If implementing a feature request, create new unit tests to increase confidence in your changes.
     * **You're code will be unable to get merged without new unit tests**
 2. Check to see if your changes are non-breaking by running `yarn test`
 3. And install or build dependencies are removed
     * You can run `yarn clean` to remove unwanted files.
-4. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+4. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations, and container parameters.

 ### After Opening a Pull Request
 1. Open a pull request and assign at least one reviewer, [@ijemmao](https://github.com/ijemmao).